nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_interaction_read.md

 The format metadata attributes on the pointer describe how to render the record.
 For example, whether the referenced content is a publicly accessible web page, an unstructured PDF document or specific FHIR profile.
 See [Retrieval Formats](retrieval_formats.html) for further detail.

-Where the format code indicates that the record is secured via proxy, retrieval requests should be made through the SSP.
+Where the pointer meta-data indicates that the record is secured via proxy, retrieval requests should be made through the SSP.
 See the section below for details on assembling the HTTP(S) request to the SSP.

 HTTP requests SHOULD NOT require custom headers (excluding those required for requests via the SSP) or any additional parameters to be passed in the URL.
 Custom headers and additional parameters MAY be supported but SHOULD be optional.